The Vape Town Complete Guide to Nicotine for Vape

-The Tobacco Products Directive (TPD), which came into force in the UK in May 2017, restricts e-liquid to a nicotine strength of 20 mg/ml or under.
-You can find about more about the TPD regulations here.
+The Tobacco Products Directive (TPD), which came into force in the UK in May 2017, restricts nicotine for vape juice to a nicotine strength of 20 mg/ml or under in any single bottle.

-If you’re switching from regular cigarettes (e.g. Marlboro Red, Camel or Benson & Hedges), there is approximately 1.2 mg of nicotine in each cigarette, or 24 mg of nicotine per pack (1.2 mg x 20 cigarettes).
+If you’re switching from regular straight cigarettes (e.g. Marlboro Red, Camel or Benson & Hedges), there is approximately 1.2 mg of nicotine in each cigarette or 24 mg of nicotine per 20 pack (1.2 mg x 20 cigarettes).

-With this information in mind, you can now use this guide to select the recommended nicotine strength based on your cigarette usage.
+With this information in mind, you can now use this guide to select what strength nicotine for vape is recommended based on your cigarette usage.

-If you smoke >10 regular cigarettes per day, try an e-liquid with 18 mg of nicotine.
+If you smoke 10 or more regular cigarettes per day, try starting with an e-liquid with 18 mg of nicotine for vape.

-If you smoke <10 light cigarettes per day, try 12 mg of nicotine.
+If you smoke 10 or less light cigarettes per day, try starting with 12 mg of nicotine.

-If you smoke <10 ultra light cigarettes per day, you should be ok with 6 mg of nicotine.
+If you smoke 10 or less ultra-light cigarettes per day, you should be ok to start with 6 mg of nicotine.

 If you consider yourself to be a very light or occasional smoker, start with 3 mg of nicotine.

-Should you have any other queries about the best way to switch from smoking to vaping, please don’t hesitate to contact us.
+If you have questions about the best way to switch from smoking to vaping, don’t hesitate to contact us.